blualg/m-ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

   :figwidth: 40%
   :align: right

-  A periodic 2d structure consisting of two empty regions (pores) and two filled regions.
+  A periodic 2d structure consisting of two empty regions (pores) and two filled regions, processed with the alpha-shape method.

 In OVITO Pro, the modifier provides the option to individually identify spatial regions bounded by the surface and to compute the volumes and surface areas of these disconnected regions (empty voids/cavities and filled regions).